 Compared to standard ECT bobbin probes, the solution can discriminate between the various complex geometries inside heat exchanger tubing to allow accurately detecting, sizing, and characterizing small-volume circumferential cracks.

-Compared to rotating probe technology, which scans tube ends at approximately 40 seconds per tube, The Eddyfi solution can scan tube ends at 5 seconds per tube.
+Compared to rotating probe technology, which scans tube ends at approximately 40 seconds per tube, the Eddyfi Technologies solution can scan tube ends at 5 seconds per tube.
 The DefHi probe is less sensitive to axial speed variations, so it can be used with or without a mechanical probe pushing device.

 Other benefits of the solution include: